 Session Length: 50 minutes, individual therapy

-Insurance Accepted: Aetna, Blue Cross Blue Shield (all variations), Cigna, Healthfirst-Cigna Allegiance
+Insurance Accepted: Aetna, Blue Cross Blue Shield (all variations), Cigna, Curative Health, Healthfirst-Cigna Allegiance

 Self-Pay Rate: $100 per session (limited sliding scale available)